GaetanGiraud/php-framework-example/README.md

 #### 2.3 Models

-In Object Relationship Mapping fashion, each table row gets represented by an object instance of the corresponding model.
+In Object Relational Mapping fashion, each table row gets represented by an object instance of the corresponding model.

-As default the framework assumes that the datable model and the model class share the same name.
+As default the framework assumes that the database model and the model class share the same name.

 ##### 2.3.1 Create a model